pepmartinez/keuss/docusaurus/blog/2024-01-23-queues-on-mongo-part-2.md

 | commit    | `coll.delete({_id: params.reserved._id})`                                                                    |
 | rollback  | `coll.findOneAndUpdate({_id: params.reserved._id}, {when: (now() + params.delay), reserved: false, retries: $inc})` |

-The general idea is to leverage the existing scheduling fature: to reserve an element is just to set its `when` time ahead in the future, by a fixed `timeout` amount; if the consumer is unable to process the element in this time, the item will become elligible again for other consumers.
+The general idea is to leverage the existing scheduling feature: to reserve an element is just to set its `when` time ahead in the future, by a fixed `timeout` amount; if the consumer is unable to process the element in this time, the item will become eligible again for other consumers.

 The `commit` operation simply deletes the entry by using the `_id` of the element returned by `reserve`; and the `rollback` is a bit more complex: it modifies it to remove the `reserved` flag, increments the `retries` counter and -most important- sets a `when` time further in the future.
-This last bit fulfills the mprotant feature of adding delays to retries, so an element rejected by a consumer for further retry will not be available immediately (when it is likely to fail again)
+This last bit fulfills the important feature of adding delays to retries, so an element rejected by a consumer for further retry will not be available immediately (when it is likely to fail again)

 Note that the `reserved` flag is purely informational, although further checks could be done on it to improve robustness.
-The same goes for `retries`: it just counts the number of retries; more logic could be added to this, for example adding a _dead-queue_ feature: if the number of retries goes too high the items are moved to a separated queue for a more dedicated processing at a later time
+The same goes for `retries`: it just counts the number of retries; more logic could be added to this, for example adding a _deadletter-queue_ feature: if the number of retries goes too high, the items are moved to a separated queue for a more dedicated processing at a later time

 ## Queues with historic data
-Here's another twist: instead of fully removing items once consumed (by means f `pop` or `commit`), we just mark them as deleted; then we keep them around for som etime, just in case we need to inspect past traffic, or replay some items.
+Here's another twist: instead of fully removing items once consumed (by means f `pop` or `commit`), we just mark them as deleted; then we keep them around for some time, just in case we need to inspect past traffic, or replay some items.
 This feature can be desirable on environments where the ability to inspect or even reproduce past traffic is paramount.
 Also, this can be easily done at the expense of storage space only, with the following variation over the model above: